Royal Rumble (2014)

-The 2014 Royal Rumble was the 27th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by WWE.
+Royal Rumble (2014) was the 27th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on January 26, 2014, at the Consol Energy Center in Pittsburgh, Pennsylvania.
-It was the first Royal Rumble to be held in the city of Pittsburgh.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2014 event, the winner received a match for the WWE World Heavyweight Championship at WrestleMania XXX; this was the first time since 2002 in which there was only one eligible championship for the Royal Rumble winner to challenge for.
+It was the first Royal Rumble to be held in the city of Pittsburgh and the first WWE pay-per-view event held in the Consol Energy Center.
+The Royal Rumble match winner received a world championship match at that year's WrestleMania.
+For the 2014 event, the winner received a match for the WWE World Heavyweight Championship at WrestleMania XXX, marking the first Royal Rumble since 2002 where there was only one eligible championship for which the winner could challenge.

-The event featured five professional wrestling matches, including one match on the Kickoff pre-show.
-The main event was the 2014 Royal Rumble match.
-A returning Batista won by last eliminating Roman Reigns to become a two-time Royal Rumble winner.
-Also on the event's card, Randy Orton successfully defended the WWE World Heavyweight Championship against John Cena, Bray Wyatt defeated Daniel Bryan, and Brock Lesnar defeated Big Show.
-On the event's Kickoff pre-show, The New Age Outlaws (Road Dogg and Billy Gunn) defeated Goldust and Cody Rhodes to become the new WWE Tag Team Champions.
+The event featured five professional wrestling matches, including one match on the kickoff pre-show.
+The main event was the titular Royal Rumble, which a returning Batista won by last eliminating Roman Reigns to become a two-time Royal Rumble winner.
+Other matches saw Randy Orton successfully defending the WWE World Heavyweight Championship against John Cena, Bray Wyatt defeating Daniel Bryan, and Brock Lesnar defeating Big Show.
+On the kickoff pre-show, Goldust and Cody Rhodes lost the WWE Raw Tag Team Championship to the New Age Outlaws (Road Dogg and Billy Gunn).

-The event is known for the overwhelmingly negative crowd response during the Orton–Cena title match, as well as towards the end of (and after) the Royal Rumble match, when the fans booed the Rumble winner Batista, repeatedly chanted for Daniel Bryan (who had competed earlier in the night and was not involved in the main event), and rooted for man in place, Roman Reigns (who was a heel at the time).
-Fans worldwide (including retired wrestler Mick Foley) voiced their displeasure over social media, and the event was covered by many major news outlets as one of the worst Royal Rumble pay-per-views.
-However, the bout between Daniel Bryan and Bray Wyatt was highly praised by fans and critics.
-The event also marked the final WWE pay-per-view appearance of CM Punk, who walked out on the company the next day despite still being under contract, and retired from professional wrestling later that year, until he debuted with rival promotion AEW in August 2021.
+Considered one of the worst Royal Rumble pay-per-views of all time, the event is notable for the overwhelmingly negative audience response to the Orton–Cena and Royal Rumble matches.
+The fans booed Royal Rumble winner Batista in protest and chanted for Bryan (who was not part of the match) and runner-up Reigns, though the Bryan–Wyatt match was praised.
+The event marked the final WWE appearance of CM Punk, who abruptly left the company on bad terms the following day and retired from wrestling for the next seven-and-a-half years; he then joined All Elite Wrestling at The First Dance in August 2021, returned to WWE at Survivor Series in November 2023, and competed in his first WWE match in a decade at the 2024 Royal Rumble.

 The event received 467,000 buys, down 8.8% from the 512,000 buys for the previous year's event.